NXLog Manager configuration

 </Extension>

-Please make sure to replace X.X.X.X with the proper IPv4 or IPv6 address of the NXLog Manager instance to which that the NXLog agent needs to be connected.
+Please make sure to replace X.X.X.X with the proper IP address of the NXLog Manager instance that the NXLog agent needs to be connected to.

 The CA certificate file agent-ca.pem